santoshkumarradha/Quantum-condensed-matter-projects/README.md

 # Quantum_projects
 Set of my own codes written during the course of my PhD.
 Almost all of them are in python and to make it easier, have rewritten in jupyter notebooks.
-There might be couple of C/FORTRAN or Julia codes which are designed with work with LAPACK and BLAS libraries.
+There might be couple of C/FORTRAN or Julia codes which are specificaly designed to work with LAPACK and BLAS libraries.
 All the codes are for internal/personal use and is not meant to be a final user usable version.